darka/darka-blog-src/content/posts/generating-png-in-python.md

 Fortunately we don't need to implement the CRC algorithm ourselves, as Python conveniently exposes it via [the `crc32` function][crc32] from the `zlib` library.
-We make two calls to `crc32` in order to compute a running checksum on two inputs, the chunk type and the data.
+We make two calls to `crc32` in order to compute a running checksum on two inputs: the chunk type and the data.

 We can now implement a function that can write any type of a PNG chunk to a file: